Nebukam/mkfont/docs/_sources/docs/views/explorer-preview.md

 ### Refresh preview

->If your font has more glyph than the threshold set in the [App Settings]({{ '/docs/dialogs/app-settings' | relative_url }}), you will need to click that button in order to recompute the preview.
+>If your font has more glyph than the threshold set in the {% include lk id='App settings' %}, you will need to click that button in order to recompute the preview.
 {: .warning}

 Or simply if you doubt the preview has updated automatically.